 Further north there is some much lower ground where there is a significant contrast in the vegetation and habitat development.
 This lower ground has been affected by winter inundation and there was still open water present in several of the lower blocks.
 However, this open water is not likely to be permanent and will reduce in extent or disappear over the summer.
 The blocks with the longest established vegetation are dominated by Soft Rush and Willow.
 Rises in water levels seems to have a very significant effect on the recent development of habitats in these older low sections.
 The Soft Rush-dominated vegetation seems to have died off leaving standing-dead tussocks (see photos).
 Some of these areas were not wet at the time of the survey, although they may have been wet up to shortly before the survey.
 Some of this standing dead Soft Rush is being recolonised by other species such as Creeping Bent, Yorkshire Fog, Jointed Rush, and Willowherb spp.
 The other main feature of this vegetation is the layer of emergent Willow (mainly S. cinerea/S. autia) that has developed (see Photos).
 This layer only has a max height of 2-3 m high, and Birch and other woody species are virtually absent.
 This layer of Willow seems to have only emerged in recent years and its development in some blocks of production fields may be connected to recent prolonged winter inundation and difficulties in pumping out sections of production bog.
-There is a significant contrast between areas with prolonged inundation with dead Rush tussocks and frequent Willow.
+There is a significant contrast between areas with prolonged inundation with dead Rush tussocks and frequent Willow and somewhat higher areas where the Rushes are still alive and there is more typical emergent Birch/Willow.